cdl-geneseo/geneseo-dictionary/B/Belly-Snake.md

 # Belly Snake

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Belly Snake

 Created by  Graham Drake, last modified on Jan 14, 2015

 Fecal matter.
 Originally created 2006.Page creator: Unknown User (zma1)Date: Sep 18, 2008 14:37  Comments: Unknown User (mcc14) Unfortunately, no one that we interviewed in the Fall of 2012 expressed any familiarity with the term &quot;Belly Snake.&quot; It seems as though this word is dead. (sad) (M.Cordella, A-F, 2012)q Nov 20, 2012